tab1-web/faq/docs/eternal/levelling.md

     - At beginning of the dungeons, you can see an NPC named `Ziggurat` pick up both quests.
     - [Ancient Scrolls can be exchanged.](https://lineage2wiki.org/interlude/monster/31113/merchant-of-mammon/)
     - [Dimensional Fragments](https://lineage2wiki.org/interlude/item/7079/dimensional-fragment/) are used for getting access to hunt monsters for Lifestones in [Hero Rift](https://lineage2wiki.org/c4/patch-notes/#dimensional_rift)
-    - Half of the monsters in each room in the dungeons give [Seal Stones](https://lineage2wiki.org/interlude/item/6362/red-seal-stone/), you can exchange these at at your Priest for [Ancient Adena](https://lineage2wiki.org/interlude/item/5575/ancient-adena/) these can be sold to Players or Exchanged for Strong Dyes along with Ancient Scrolls or buying [Gemstones](https://lineage2wiki.org/interlude/item/in-recipe/2134/gemstone-s/) for crafting.
+    - Half of the monsters in each room in the dungeons give [:material-gold: Seal Stones](https://lineage2wiki.org/interlude/item/6362/red-seal-stone/), you can exchange these at at your Priest for [:material-gold: Ancient Adena](https://lineage2wiki.org/interlude/item/5575/ancient-adena/) these can be sold to Players or Exchanged for Strong Dyes along with Ancient Scrolls or buying [:material-gold: Gemstones](https://lineage2wiki.org/interlude/item/in-recipe/2134/gemstone-s/) for crafting.
 - You can register at Priest of Dawn or Dusk in Giran.
     - (Remember `/target Dawn` or `/target Dusk` to find them)
     - Register for Dawn when castles are taken by Clans.
 (Castle Owners can only register to Dawn)